-My Perfect Weekend with Priscilla Tan
+My perfect weekend with Priscilla Tan

 "As a singer, I work irregular hours, which means I sometimes have to work during weekends.
 As such, I like to spend my free time during weekends relaxing and taking it easy.

 Fortunately for me, my son sleeps till 8 to 8.30am, so I can sleep in on Saturdays.
 We have a simple breakfast, then head outdoors for some fresh air.
-We try to visit a different park every week for cycling or playing.
+We try to visit a different park every week.
 For instance, we recently went to Admiralty Park, which has many different playgrounds and a very high and long slide that my son loves.

-After playtime, we have a snack break - usually Hello Panda, which is my favourite snack.
+After playtime, we have snacks - usually Hello Panda, which is my favourite.
 Although I buy it for my son, I often end up eating it.

 I enjoy cooking, so lunch and dinner are always a home affair.
 I picked up the skill seven years ago and it's become my 'me time'.
 I put on a playlist of new music and just get cooking.
 It's so satisfying when people enjoy the food I've worked hard to prepare.